Same-sex marriage in Andorra: Passage of legislation in 2022

-On 10 March 2020, the three parties forming the governing coalition, the Democrats for Andorra, the Liberal Party and Committed Citizens, presented the draft of a bill to legalize same-sex marriage.
+On 10 March 2020, the three parties forming the governing coalition, the Democrats for Andorra, the Liberals and Committed Citizens, presented a draft bill to legalize same-sex marriage.
 It was consulted with the Bar Association and the Superior Council of Justice, before being submitted to the General Council on 24 November 2020.
 The government published its endorsement of the bill on 17 December.
-The legislation would create two forms of marriage; civil marriage (casament civil), open to both same-sex and different-sex couples, and "canonical marriage" (matrimoni canònic) performed by the religious authorities, mainly belonging to the Catholic Church in Andorra.
-Both would confer the same legal rights and benefits.
-Marriage officers would not be able to refuse to preside over a civil marriage, except if they have notified the civil registry, at which point another marriage officer would solemnize the marriage.
+The legislation would have created two forms of marriage; civil marriage (casament civil), open to both same-sex and different-sex couples, and "canonical marriage" (matrimoni canònic) performed by religious authorities, mainly belonging to the Catholic Church in Andorra.
+Both would have conferred the same legal rights and benefits.
 The bill was under public consultation until 13 April 2022, following more than 12 extensions in the midst of the COVID-19 pandemic, and was voted on by the General Council as part of a new family code on 21 July 2022.
-The articles regarding same-sex marriage were voted on separately and were approved with 18 votes in favour, 6 votes against and 1 abstention, while the rest of the code was approved unanimously.
+The articles regarding same-sex marriage were voted on separately and were approved with 18 votes in favour and 6 votes against, while the rest of the code was approved unanimously 25–0.
 The law was promulgated by Co-Prince Emmanuel Macron and published in the Official Bulletin on 17 August 2022.
 It came into effect six months after publication (i.e. 17 February 2023).